Yashh-G/CWES-Notes/README.md

 **R XSS**

 > Reflected XSS vulnerabilities occur when our input reaches the back-end server and gets returned to us without being filtered or sanitized.

+**Attacks**
+1. Stored XSS to web application defacing attack